Proposal Submission 2020B

-Different partners have different Calls for Proposal dates and deadlines.
+Different partners have different dates and deadlines during their proposal seasons.
 Please check your partner webpages or ask your Partner Coordinator for specific CfP information and closing dates.
 Given the differing deadlines, joint proposals to several partners in a single submission are NOT currently accepted.
 If you are interested in a joint proposal that spans multiple partners, please submit a proposal to each partner during their call.
 You should note in the body of your proposal the partners to which you are applying and the time requested.

 Phase I Tool:

 LBTO has developed a Phase I Tool (PIT) for proposal submissions.
-For 2018B the following partners are participating in PIT submission of all or some proposals include: TSIP/NOAO, Arizona (AZ, NAU, ASU), Italy, University of Notre Dame, University of Virginia, and University of Minnesota.
+For 2020B the following partners are currently participating in PIT submission of all or some proposals include in the General PIT include: Arizona (AZ, NAU, ASU), The Ohio State University, University of Virginia, Notre Dame, MPIA, AIP, and University of Minnesota.
 See the download pages for more details.
 Other LBTO users are welcome to examine the new tool, but should NOT use it to submit their proposals.

 LBTO Partnership (LBTB, INAF, OSURC, AZ)